 Palm oil refiners are a strategic bottleneck in the global supply chain.
 Since 2014, the largest refiners have adopted No Deforestation, No Peat, No Exploitation (NDPE) policies, the strongest private instrument to cut the direct link between deforestation and palm oil.
 Refiners commit to NDPE policies that cover their plantations and the plantations of their third-party suppliers.
 This market mechanism functions best when the entire industry follows commitments.
 However, non-cooperating refiners continue to leak unsustainable palm oil into the market.

-Download the PDF here: NDPE Policies Cover 83% of Palm Oil Refineries; Implementation at 75%
+Download the PDF here: NDPE Policies Cover 83% of Palm Oil Refining Market

 - As of April 2020, NDPE policies cover 83 percent of palm oil refining capacity in Indonesia and Malaysia.
 In November 2017, this percentage stood at 74 percent.
 The increase is the result of six company groups with large refining capacity adopting NDPE policies.

-- Because of weak implementation, effective NDPE coverage falls to 75 percent.
-Due to lagging transparency and grievance processes, two of the eleven largest refiners in Indonesia and Malaysia remain part of the leakage market.
+- Because of weak implementation, effective NDPE coverage falls to 78 percent.
+Eight of the 25 largest refiners in Indonesia and Malaysia remain part of the leakage market.